 Water’s ability to absorb large quantities of heat while only undergoing small changes in temperature is part of what helps the body to maintain a steady temperature, along with the act of sweating leading to evaporative cooling.

-However, water alone is not enough for healthy cellular function and there are a number of other elements such as electrolytes and amino acids that contribute to both hydration and wellbeing.
+However, water alone is not enough for healthy cellular function and there are a number of other elements such as minerals, electrolytes and amino acids that contribute to both hydration and wellbeing.

 Sodium, or salt, is an essential electrolyte that is critical to regulating the body’s water balance as well as assisting nerve and muscle function.